-- 3319 The Old South [New] A history of the economic, social, and cultural development of the South to the Civil War. - 3320 The New South [Formerly 3357] A history of the American South since 1876, emphasizing the social, economic, and political adjustments in the late 19th century, and the vast changes in Southern society since World War I. - 3321 The Trans-Mississippi West, to 1860 [Formerly 3359] American expansion into Texas and the Southwest, Santa Fé trade, the Texas Revolution, British and American rivalry in Texas, Mexican War and the acquisition of California. - 3322 Trans-Mississippi West, since 1860 [Formerly 3360] The mining frontier, railroad expansion, day of the cattlemen, the farmer frontier, populist movement, reclamation and conservation. - RUSSIA and ASIA - 3330 History of the Far East Modernization of the nations of the Far East with particular attention given to China and Japan.
-The social, political, economic, and intellectual aspects of this transformation arc considered in the light of the impact of Western influences. - 3331 History of Russia, to 1905 Survey of Russian history from the earliest times with special attention given to the institutions, literature, church, and foreign policy. - 3332 The Near and Middle East Survey of the break-up of the Ottoman Empire in Western Asia, the succession states, Arab nationalism, the rise of Israel, modern Egypt, Iran, and Irag. - 3333 History of Russia, 1905 to the present The Revolution of 1905, World War I, the Revolutions of 1917, with special emphasis on the Soviet state since 1917.
+A history of the economic, social, and cultural development of the South to the Civil War. - 3320 The New South [Formerly 3357]

+A history of the American South since 1876, emphasizing the social, economic, and political adjustments in the late 19th century, and the vast changes in Southern society since World War I. - The Trans-Mississippi West, to 1860 [Formerly 3359] American expansion into Texas and the Southwest, Santa Fe trade, the Texas Revolution, British and American rivalry in Texas, Mexican War and the acquisition of California. - 3322 Trans-Mississippi West, since 1860 [Formerly 3360] The mining frontier, railroad expansion, day of the cattlemen, the farmer frontier, populist movement, reclamation and conservation.

+RUSSIA and ASIA

+- 3330 History of the Far East Modernization of the nations of the Far East with particular attention given to China and Japan.
+The social, political, economic, and intellectual aspects of this transformation are considered in the light of the impact of Western influences. - 3331 History of Russia, to 1905 Survey of Russian history from the earliest times with special attention given to the institutions, literature, church, and foreign policy. - 3333 History of Russia, 1905 to the present The Revolution of 1905, World War I, the Revolutions of 1917, with special emphasis on the Soviet state since 1917.